outlaws42/score/assets/help_game.md

 ## Menu Bar

-From the menu bar you can add a game, read this help and navigate to any of the pages in the application.
+From the menu bar you can add a game and read this help.

 ## Game List